 Discover Odaiba: 11 Things to Do in Odaiba, the Entertainment Island of Tokyo!

-While you’re sure to leave Tokyo wanting to come back to see more, visit these places and you’re guaranteed to head home with new knowledge about Japanese culture, great photos and some unforgettable memories!
+While you’re sure to leave Japan wanting to come back to see more, visit these places and you’re guaranteed to head home with new knowledge about Japanese culture, great photos, and some unforgettable memories!